Skip to Content

 Election Sign Guidelines

 Signs may be posted during the campaign period so long as the placement complies with Sign Bylaw No. 0250.
 Signs must not obscure travel lines of vision nor obstruct cyclists, pedestrians nor traffic.
 Signs must not obstruct access to businesses, emergency vehicles or property.
-Signs cannot be placed within 100 metres of a polling station.
-See our maps of restricted areas around polling stations.
+Signs cannot be placed within 100 meters of a polling station.

 Important Links